Topic

 Source of law

-• Guideline
+• UDI Guideline

 • Case number in UDISAK (archive system)

-UDI 2010-001 Entry visa for some students, researchers and trainees and their family members
+UDI 2010-001 Entry visa for some students, researchers and trainees

 1. Introduction

 2.1.
-Students admitted to an educational institution, cf. the Immigration Regulations Section 6-19 first paragraph
+Students admitted to an educational institution, cf. the Immigration Regulations section 6-19 first paragraph

 • be mediated via FRAM Education, AFS Norway, My Education, Fulbright, Youth for Understanding (YFU), STS High School Foundation (STS), Rotary, Explorius or the Research Council of Norway (NFR),